hasura/ndc-sqlserver/README.md

 [![ndc-hub](https://img.shields.io/badge/ndc--hub-sqlserver-blue.svg?style=flat)](https://hasura.io/connectors/sqlserver)
 [![License](https://img.shields.io/badge/license-Apache--2.0-purple.svg?style=flat)](LICENSE.txt)

+> **Note:** ADO.NET is the supported connection string format for SQL Server for ndc-sqlserver in DDN.
+> You can find the documentation for ADO.NET SQL Server connection strings [here](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/connection-string-syntax#sqlclient-connection-strings).
+> This is a change from Hasura version 2, where ODBC connection strings were supported.

 With this connector, Hasura allows you to instantly create a real-time GraphQL API on top of your data models in Microsoft SQL Server.
 This connector supports SQL Server's functionalities listed in the table below, allowing for efficient and scalable data operations.
 Additionally, users benefit from all the powerful features of Hasura’s Data